TotallyInformation/node-red-example-debug/README.md

 The output of the message is formatted using the JavaScript JSON.stringify function if it is valid JSON, otherwise it is treated as a simple string.

+You have probably realised that the Page Flow could easily be simplified.
+It is this structure because I took it from another set of flows that I use to allow [dynamic form updates](https://github.com/TotallyInformation/node-red-example-liveupdates).

 ## Dependencies

 - JQuery (Used from cdnjs in the code given)